MicrosoftDocs/powerapps-docs/powerapps-docs/user/calendar-view.md

 ## View details of a calendar item

 You can view a summary of a row by selecting it in the calendar.
 A pop-up window opens and displays the summary information.
+To view complete details about the row, select **More Details** in the pop-up window.

 > [!div class="mx-imgBorder"]
 > ![Details of a calendar item](media/details-pop-up-1.png "Details of a calendar item")

-If you want to view complete details about the row, select **More Details** in the pop-up window.

 > [!NOTE]
 > This view is not customizable.
 If you would like to customize this view, add your suggestion [here](https://ideas.powerapps.com).

 ## Create and delete rows from the calendar

-The new calendar view allows you to create and delete rows from the calendar.
+The  calendar view allows you to create and delete rows from the calendar.

-**To create a row**
+### To create a row

 1. In the calendar, double-click a date tile (in **Month** view) or select a time slot (in **Day** or **Week** view) in which you want to create a row.